Perfecting the Production of Performance Parts

 Title: Owner, Chief Designer

-Before 3D printing, Big Bear required staff with specialized skill in parts and fabrication.
-Each part was uniquely handmade and required involved communication processes and a much longer production time.
+Before 3D printing, Big Bear required staff with specialized skills in fabricating parts.
+Each part was uniquely handmade and required involved communication processes and much longer production time.

 The Raise3D Printers coupled with the ideaMaker software bring automation and a complete solution to the Crazy Grandpa Garage team.
-3D design has allowed the team to design parts without the restrictions.
-These 3D parts, parts are exact and are no longer affected by the variation of hand-making.
+The 3D design has allowed the team to design parts without these restrictions.
+These 3D parts are exact and are no longer affected by the variation of hand-making.
 Additionally, the labor time is reduced by automating the work with printers.

 With the volume of the Raise3D printers, Crazy Grandpa’s Garage is able to produce much larger parts than they would with other commonly available desktop printers.
 The printing reliability, large build size, ideaMaker features, and touchscreen operation boosts efficiency while minimizing operation labor.

 Overall, the cost of production has been reduced by 50% and the reliability of the design and the resulting fit has been improved significantly.